amitastreait/github-actions/README.md

 The above pipeline is a simple Github Action pipeline

+### Pipeline Explanation
+- name : The name that will be displayed under the Actions Tab.
+This could be any meaningful word.
+Like Prod Pipeline, QA Pipeline, etc
+- run-name: The title that will be displayed when the GitHub Action will run
+- on : These are the events when you wanted to execute your pipeline.
+For Example, you only wanted to execute pipeline when the pull request is merged then the event will be `pull_request`.
+To more all about the event [Check Official Document](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows)
+- Jobs : This is the place where we define our all Jobs that will be executed
+- runs-on: This is the name of the runner where you wanted to run your pipeline.
+I have used `ubuntu-latest` but you can use from the [Available](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) runnes in Github Actions
+- steps: These are the steps that we define witin our Jobs.
+For Example, installing the SFDX, Authenticating with Salesforce, Running Apex Test, Deployment, & etc

 # Prepare your Salesforce Environment for Github Action CI/CD

 ### Authentication